mabuzaS21/alx_html_css/css_advanced/README.md

 ## Figma Design

-The design for this project can be accessed via the [Figma file].
+The design for this project can be accessed via the [Figma file](https://www.figma.com/design/dyYL6Ku4WG7vsdpwvlcJZC/Homepage?node-id=0-1&p=f&t=6c1Kgd4OhjGwQ2G9-0).
 Be sure to duplicate it to your drafts in Figma to access all the design details.

 ## Technologies Used